 SECTION 6.
-ELECTRONIC VOTING.
+VOTING.

+The following items require membership vote to pass:

+Budget & Revisions (In-person affirmative vote of 2/3 of all members present is required; initial budget at March Quarterly)

+Bylaws & Revisions (In-person affirmative vote of 2/3 of all members present at any regular or special meeting is required)

+Annual Fees (In-person affirmative vote of 2/3 of all members present is required; at March Quarterly)

+IGA Amendments (Affirmative vote of 2/3 of all members)

+Dissolution of SWAN (Affirmative vote of 2/3 of all members)

+Adding New Member Libraries (Affirmative vote of 2/3 of all members)

+Joining Fees (Affirmative vote of 2/3 of all members)

+Adding Libraries to Other Levels of Participation (Majority vote)

+Election of Board Members (Majority vote)

+Changes to Fiscal Year (Majority vote)

 The Board may seek input from Member Libraries in the form of an electronic vote on any issue related to the ILS or operations of SWAN and shall determine whether a majority vote or supermajority vote is required for approval of a specific matter, unless a specific voting requirement is set forth elsewhere in these Bylaws or required by law.
 The SWAN Executive Director shall tally the vote and report it to the Board.
 The Board shall ratify the vote of the Member Libraries.

 SECTION 7.
 REINSTATEMENT.
 A library whose status as a Member Library has terminated may be reinstated by applying for admission as a new Member Library, as set forth in Section 1 of this Article.
 Such reinstated Member Library shall pay any fees as established in Section 2 of this Article.